 without a hearing panel and is the initial decision maker,

-subject to review of a panel of faculty.
+subject to review by a panel of faculty.

 |The hearing officer's qualifications and appointment